jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Three things in human life are important.
-The first is to be kind.
-The second is to be kind.
-The third is to be kind.
+As you walk in God's divine wisdom, you will surely begin to see a greater measure of victory and good success in your life.
-- Henry James
+- Joseph Prince

-Updated on: [1/22/2024]
+Updated on: [1/23/2024]
 <!-- #quoteEnd -->
 </pre>